cpkleynhans/sdk-api/sdk-api-src/content/winnt/ne-winnt-logical_processor_relationship.md

 <b>Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP Professional x64 Edition:  </b>This value is not supported until Windows Server 2008 R2.

+### -field RelationProcessorDie

+The specified logical processors share a physical die.

 ### -field RelationNumaNodeEx

-Introduced in TBD - Release Iron.
+Introduced in Windows Server 2022.
 Requests that the full affinity be returned.
-Unlike the other relation types, **RelationNumaNodeEx** is not used on input.
+Unlike the other relation types, **RelationNumaNodeEx** is not used on output.
 It is simply a request for **RelationNumaNode** with full group information.

+### -field RelationProcessorModule

+The specified logical processors share a physical module.

 ### -field RelationAll